Pathways Society

 Sep.
 08, 2021

-Hidden Hearing Loss & Diabetes
+Hidden Hearing Loss and Diabetes

 Dr. Frank Musiek

-Editor’s note: We are fortunate to have a commentary this month by Kathy Dowd, Executive Director of The Audiology Project (TAP) which has been front and center for involving Audiology in diabetes related hearing loss – a much needed movement. by Kathy Dowd, Executive Director of The Audiology Project (TAP), Charlotte NC The common phrase ‘What you see is what
+Editor’s note: We are fortunate to have a commentary this month by Kathy Dowd, Executive Director of The Audiology Project (TAP) which has been front and center for involving Audiology in diabetes related hearing loss – a much needed movement. by Kathy Dowd, AuD, Executive Director of The Audiology Project (TAP), Charlotte NC The common phrase ‘What you see is

 Aug.
 04, 2021